The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

 Confirm your account balance

-Before transferring funds from a meter, check your balance:
+Before transferring funds from a meter, check your balance using one of the following 2 options::

 Be sure to cancel your Electronic Funds Transfer (EFT) or Schedule Pay/Automatic Clearing House (ACH) postage payments if you will no longer be using this account.